Anube9/RNA-to-DNA-Reverse-Transcription-and-Nucleotide-Frequency-Analysis/README.md

 This project aims to showcase the reverse transcription of  RNA sequences into DNA sequences and analyze the nucleotide frequencies, including di-nucleotide and tri-nucleotide frequencies.

 # Install Required Packages
-Before running the program, make sure to install the necessary R packages: install.packages("qPCRtools") install.packages("Biostrings") install.packages("magrittr")
+Before running the program, make sure to install the necessary R packages:<br>
+install.packages("qPCRtools")
+install.packages("Biostrings")
+install.packages("magrittr")